mikethefifth/twitter-regex-muting/regex-for-tweetbot/readme.md

 Regex for Tweetbot Filters
 ==========================

-A collection of regular expressions that can be used in Tweetbot's keyword filters
+A collection of regular expressions that can be used in Tweetbot's keyword filters.